Azure-Samples/azure-sdk-for-go-samples/README.md

 # Azure SDK for Go Samples

-azure-sdk-for-go-samples is a collection of sample usages of the new version of the [Azure/azure-sdk-for-go][] [here](https://github.com/Azure-Samples/azure-sdk-for-go-samples/tree/main/sdk).
-The new version of the [Azure/azure-sdk-for-go][] is referring the service packages under the `/sdk` directory.
+This repo contains a collection of sample usages of the new version of [Azure/azure-sdk-for-go].
+All the samples are placed under [`sdk`](https://github.com/Azure-Samples/azure-sdk-for-go-samples/tree/main/sdk) folder and the folder structures are corresponding to the service packages under the `/sdk` directory of the [Azure/azure-sdk-for-go][] repo.

 For general SDK help start with the [main SDK README][].